1991 Russian presidential election: Results

 Yeltsin decisively won a majority of the vote in the first round of the election, thus forgoing the need for a second round.
-On 13 June he was reported to have won the election by Soviet media.
-Vasilii Kazako, Chairman of the Central Election Commission, confirmed Yeltsin's victory.
+On 13 June, he was reported to have won the election by Soviet media.
+Vasilii Kazakov, Chairman of the Central Election Commission, confirmed Yeltsin's victory.
 Official results were certified on 19 June.

 Yeltsin became the first popularly elected leader in the history of Russia.
 His inauguration was held 10 July.